Skip to main contentSkip to footer

 """

-Give the agent a full runtime via the Claude Agent SDK.
+Give the agent a full runtime via the Claude Agent SDK for INVESTIGATION,

 NOTE: Run with `python 4-agent-harness.py` (not IPython/Jupyter).